legalcodes/website/src/web.md

 description: "Announcing the tech preview release of Flutter for web."
 ---

-Web support is a code-compatible implementation of Flutter that is rendered using standards-based web technologies: HTML, CSS and JavaScript.
+Web support is totally a code-compatible implementation of Flutter that is rendered using standards-based web technologies: HTML, CSS and JavaScript.
 With web support, you can compile existing Flutter code written in Dart into a client experience that can be embedded in the browser and